QinJingLab/GRNIToolS/README.md

 * **Environment:** R v4.2.3
 * **Description:** This core R package serves as the evaluation backbone and traditional inference engine.
 It wraps 31 GRN inference algorithms.
 * **Features:** Integrates R-based algorithms using default parameters.
-* Supports multithreading (via the `doParallel` package) for customized algorithm implementations.
 * **Documentation:** Please see the [`./GRNIToolS/README.md`] for full details.